Edgar Lubbock1

 Elizabeth Horner is the daughter of Thomas Strangways-Horner and Susannah Strangways.2 She married Stephen Fox-Strangways, 1st Earl of Ilchester, son of Rt.
 Hon.
 Sir Stephen Fox and Christiana Hope, on 15 March 1735/36.1

 From 15 March 1735/36, her married name became Fox.
-As a result of her marriage, Elizabeth Horner was styled as Countess of Ilchester on 17 June 1756.
+After her marriage, Elizabeth Horner was styled as Countess of Ilchester on 17 June 1756.
 From February 1758, her married name became Fox-Strangways.1

 Citations